 Members of the local Filipino community also had a seat at the table, like Oscar Penaranda, a self-identified poet and elder leader.
 He observed that human rights were a core issue at the day’s meeting and offered his perspective on the proceedings’ main topic.

 “Most of the comments here today were about the abuse of human rights in the Philippines, because of what happened to Brandon, which is right, but I didn’t want to miss the abuse of human rights here in the United States too,” Penaranda said.
 “We preach to the world how to do it, but we’re not doing it right either.
-We’re hypocrites here.” he said when referring to the genocide in Gaza,” he said.
+We’re hypocrites here,” he said when referring to Gaza.

 Lee reflected on his decades of activist experience, offering insight to future activists at SFSU.